-Occupational health services is responsible for establishing and maintaining a secure, healthy, hazard free work environment to facilitate optimal physical and mental health of the employees in relation to the work and adaptation of the work practice.
+Occupational health services are responsible for establishing and maintaining a secure, healthy, hazard-free work environment to facilitate the optimal physical and mental health of the employees in relation to the work and adaptation of the work practice.
 The services of occupational health include:

-- Identifying and assessing the associated risk factors causing health problems in the work place; This process involves inspection of factors in the working environment and the type of the work affecting the health of employees.
+- Identifying and assessing the associated risk factors causing health problems in the workplace; This process involves inspection of factors in the working environment and the type of work affecting the health of employees.
 It requires a systemic analysis of occupational accidents and diseases.

 - Investigations of worker's health in relation to their work